ssvassiliev/Summer_School_OpenMP/_episodes/04-calculating-areas.md

 > user 0.40
 > sys 0.00
 > ~~~
+>{:.output}
 > {: .bash}
-> The `real` output is the useful one; this example took 0.005 seconds to run.
+> The output `real` is the useful one; this example took 0.005 seconds to run.
-> The `user` and `sys` lines describe how much time was spent in "user" code
+> The `user` and `sys` lines describe how much time was spent in the "user" code
-> and how much in "system" code, a distinction that doesn't interest us today.
+> and how much in the "system" code, a distinction that doesn't interest us today.
 {: .callout}

 ## Parallelizing numerical integration
 How would you parallelize this code to get it to run faster?

 Obviously, we could add `#pragma parallel for`.
-But do we make `total` private, or not?
+But do we make the variable `total` private, or not?

 The data dependency on `total` leads to what we call a _race condition_.
 Since we are updating a global variable, there is a race between the various threads as to who can read and then write the value of `total`.
 Multiple threads could read the current value, before a working thread can write the result of its addition.
 So these reading threads essentially miss out on some additions to the total.
 This can be